dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/README.md

 ## I only keep them seperated here for ease of finding them.

 ### 1. Consider this project in Alpha Stage, I will update with changes as I go.
-### 2. The instruction while ok and not complete but will worked on and simplified as I go.
+### 2. The instruction are broke and 90% right and not complete but will worked on and simplified as I go.
 ### 3. I will do my best to address any breaking issues after it becomes fully functional.

 '''